zenaro147/wifi-gbp-emulator/readme.md

 # Known Bugs
 ESP32 Only:

-*WiFi doesn't connect (using WifiMulti)
+*WiFi doesn't connect (using WifiMulti).
+Only Access Point works;

-*Batch Print from Gameboy Camera stop writing files after a while, but the data stream doesn't stop (maybe the FileSystem is based on LittleFS?)
+*Some OLED display glitches;

-*Some OLED display glitches
+*Some features from Web-app doesn't work properly